marcosivni/WebHigiia/model/Model.md

 );
 ```

-After the table creation, we can populate it with query images, such as [this query example](query_example_2.krl).
+After the table creation, we can populate it with query images, such as [this query example][oq].

 ```sql
 INSERT INTO U_Mammogram VALUES (1, 2, 'mammo/query_example_2.krl', 'Patient X', {0.57, 0.53, 0.47}, NULL, NULL);